• Skip to primary navigation

 If you cannot find them, you can use any spicy red chilies.

-Vegetable Broth – As coconut milk is a little thick and creamy, to get the soup into a soupy consistency, we will add vegetable broth, which has a flavor of its own and it adds to the soup’s taste too.
+Vegetable Broth – As coconut milk is a little thick and creamy, to get the soup into a soupy consistency, we will add vegetable broth, which has a flavor of its own and adds to the soup’s taste too.
 I use my Homemade Vegetable Broth to give this soup the best flavor.

 You can garnish the soup with fresh cilantro, lime wedges, red chilies, chili oil, etc.